SydalsITC/timetraveller/README.md

 This project is published under the Apache 2.0 License.
 See LICENSE file or details.

 ## Build
-The system that was given us contained bo development tools and no root access was given, so it wasn't possible to install a jdk.
-But we had the opportunity to use docker and with that to build us an image that fitted our needs.
+The system that was given us contained no development tools and no root access was given, so it wasn't possible to install a jdk.
+But we had the opportunity to use docker and with that to build an image that fitted our needs.

-The src folder gets mounted into the container and afterwards contains the compiled class files.
+The src folder gets mounted into the container with the jdk and afterwards contains the compiled class files.
 ```
 docker build -t javabuilder:1.0 -f Dockerfile.builder .
 docker run --rm -it -v ./src:/code:Z javabuilder:1.0 javac Time.java